arokx/WeatherForecast/README.md

 Application is using google apis to track the Geo locations of the user.
 Therefore please allow location permission on the browser

 Weatherapi.com documentation says they provide maximum 10 days forecast for free.
-But they allow maximum 3 days.Please note that
+But they allow maximum 3 days.
+Note that as well